-Welcome back to this week’s How To where I show you how to make a candle again – this time Egg Candles in time for Easter – so if your are looking for Easter Egg ideas, look no further!
+Welcome back to this week’s How To where I show you how to make a candle again – this time Crayon Egg Candles in time for Easter – so if your are looking for Easter Egg ideas or great Easter Gifts for Grown Up Ideas, look no further!
+We love Easter Crafts to Inspire you!!
 This is a good time to start planning your Easter Egg ideas, as you have to collect all your egg shells first and then you can decorate them or make these fun Easter candles.
 So you need plenty of time to prepare!!
 As you know, I have been on a candle making FRENZY recently – first I made and tested different types of homemade candle wicks and made some ice cube tray candles.
 Then I moved on to cookie cutter shape candles (car & star shaped) for my son’s birthday and FINALLY… we have these fabulous Egg Shell Candles.
 I got the idea from the fabulous Morning Sunrae and have been wanting to make these ever since I saw them.
 I think they will make great little Easter gifts too.

 The great thing about my recent candle making sessions is that I used NO specialist equipment apart from buying some Borax to make the “best wicks ever“.
 But strictly speaking you can get away with out it.
 Though I recommend you do use it, or buy some real wicks.